 Bill Gassett, realtor and founder of Maximum Real Estate Exposure, warns that an agent’s lack of communication is a red flag: “Some agents are notorious for putting communication on the back burner.”

 For example, a buyer’s agent should give feedback to a listing agent after a showing.
 For sellers, your agent needs to keep you apprised of what buyers’ agents are saying.

 “If you’re selling your home, it’s nice to know if there is any interest — and if not, why,” says Gassett.

 Signs of a strong communicator

-A strong communicator responds quickly to your calls, texts, or emails to set up an initial interview.
+They respond quickly to your calls, texts, or emails to set up an initial interview.

-As you kick off the process of buying or selling a home, look out for seasoned agents with a proven track record of success.
+Search for seasoned agents with a proven track record of success.
 Check their work history and reviews online.

 7 Warning Signs of a Bad Realtor.
 Look out for these red flags when you’re interviewing agents, from negative reviews to attitude problems.